jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 large cloth or leather sections (leather, gladiator, capes and cloaks and so on) can be tailored from Elven silk.

-Gold: Soft as far as metals go, gold is not the best material for crafting battle-ready armour.
+**Gold**: Soft as far as metals go, gold is not the best material for crafting battle-ready armour.
 However, its very existence symbolises wealth and nobility and shines like the light of the sun itself.
 It is very costly to make any sort of armour segment out of gold, with most armourers viewing the use of gold for armour as an utter waste of good